karenlmasters/ASTR352JupyterActivities/README.md

    * Large Scale structure in simulations and/or observations
       * Explore the Indra Simulations (accessed on SciServer with "indra-tools": https://github.com/bfalck/indra-tools) https://www.sciserver.org/datasets/
-      * Large Scale structure in SDSS: try out LSSGalPy for interactive visualisation: https://github.com/margudo/LSSGALPY
-      * Large Scale Structure in DECaLS and SDSS (not tested on SciServer): https://datalab.noirlab.edu/docs/manual/UsingTheNOAODataLab/ScienceExamples/ProbeLargeScaleStructureInDECaLS/ProbeLargeScaleStructureInDECaLS.html# ;
+      * Large Scale structure in SDSS: https://github.com/ritatojeiro/SDSSEPO/blob/master/AS1001_SDSSEPO.ipynb (some of this will be a bit familiar from the Galaxy populations notebook - but this focuses more on the LSS and environment).
-      * Two-point correlation functions (untested tutorial found on Github which works through this statistical method which is often used on LSS): https://github.com/fjaviersanchez/corrfunc_tutorial
+      * Two-point correlation functions (tutorial found on Github which works through this statistical method which is often used on LSS): https://github.com/fjaviersanchez/corrfunc_tutorial

  ## Other Resources